-- Replace the two existing EWs (EW331 and EW332) with two new groundwater EWs (EW234 and EW235) to be in the upgradient high concentration portion of the Northeast Plume and near the eastern edge of the PGDP industrial facility (approximately 300 gal per minute combined extraction rate).
-The EW extraction rates may be adjusted if monitoring results identify potential changes in groundwater flow or contaminant source impacts (e.g., rising contaminant concentrations in the Northeast Plume, source migration, etc.) in order to minimize these potential impacts. - Install new treatment units as an alternative to the cooling towers to remove volatile organic compounds (VOCs), namely TCE and dichloroethene, from extracted groundwater.
+- Replace the two existing EWs (EW331 and EW332) with two new groundwater EWs (EW234 and EW235) to be in the upgradient high concentration portion of the Northeast Plume and near the eastern edge of the PGDP industrial facility (approximately 300 gal per minute combined extraction rate). - Install new treatment units as an alternative to the cooling towers to remove volatile organic compounds (VOCs), namely TCE and dichloroethene, from extracted groundwater.
 These treatment units will include pretreatment filtration and removal of VOCs via air stripping technology.
-The two treatment units will strip VOCs and discharge treated groundwater at levels that are compliant with identified applicable or relevant and appropriate requirements. - Create a maximum of two Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) outfalls for discharge of treated groundwater from the treatment units into Little Bayou Creek. - Install 18 monitoring wells to evaluate performance and effectiveness of the optimized EWs.
-Consistent with the MOA for Resolution, five of these monitoring wells, at a minimum, will be located in a north-south transect located approximately 600 ft east of the C-400 Building.
-These transect monitoring wells will be used to assess the impact of groundwater EWs on contaminant migration from source areas, including impacts to the groundwater divide east of C-400 Building.
+The two treatment units will strip VOCs and discharge treated groundwater at levels that are compliant with identified applicable or relevant and appropriate requirements. - Create a maximum of two Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) outfalls for discharge of treated groundwater from the treatment units into Little Bayou Creek. - The Memorandum of Agreement for Resolution of Formal Dispute of the Explanation of Significant Differences to the Record of Decision for the Interim Remedial Action of the Northeast Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (DOE/LX/07-1291&D2), and Remedial Action Work Plan for Optimization of the Northeast Plume Interim Remedial Action at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (DOE/LX/07-1280&D2) (MOA for Resolution) states the following: